Mach, Bogdanov, Nagarjuna and Rovelli

 When I mentioned Carlo Rovelli’s latest here, I suggested why other priorities might get in the way of my actually needing to read it.
 I did my usual, opened it Saturday morning intending to skim the front and end materials and cover blurbs to check the scope was as expected, but in fact I started to read it.
 Carlo’s writing is like that.
 I didn’t even look at the chapter headings, but covered the first 50 pages in yellow highlights.

-Sure “Helgoland” is a summary of what I generally short-hand as “Copenhagen” – Bohr, Born, Heisenberg, Einstein, Schrödinger, Jordan, Dirac, Pauli et al followed by attempted interpretations of the likes of Wheeler, Bohm, Bell, Everett and more.
+Sure “Helgoland” is a summary of what I generally short-hand as “Copenhagen” in fundamental / quantum physics – Bohr, Born, Heisenberg, Einstein, Schrödinger, Jordan, Dirac, Pauli et al followed by attempted interpretations of the likes of Wheeler, Bohm, Bell, Everett and more.
 Carlo does not disappoint with his own emphases on an otherwise familiar story.

 Given my readings of his earlier works, I was expecting we would be getting into loop quantum gravity and his “information-relational” take on fundamental physics in the remaining 120 pages.